Skip to main content

 LL: No, definitely not.
 There is truly no such thing as a typical White & Case lawyer, and that includes our trainees of course.
 Rachel had worked as a paralegal in Singapore before she joined the Firm, others come straight from university.
 As a supervisor you're always learning how to engage with different characters and personalities from different backgrounds to bring out the best in each trainee so that they ultimately succeed.
 Those trainees with whom I've developed a good working relationship will soon tell me if I'm a bit grumpy or if I've not explained something well enough!

 RC: I'd like to think not!
-One thing I have learned from Lachlan is that everything you do as a lawyer involves having strong professional relationships, and this goes both ways.
-While it goes without saying that Lachlan has taught me loads over the course of my six-month seat, I like to believe I have equally been able to offer him a different or 'fresh' perspective on things occasionally.
+One thing I learned from Lachlan is that everything you do as a lawyer involves having strong professional relationships, and this goes both ways.
+While it goes without saying that Lachlan taught me loads over the course of my six-month seat, I like to believe I equally was able to offer him a different or 'fresh' perspective on things occasionally.

 If you could tell future trainees one thing, what would it be?